City Guides Provence-Alpes-Côte d'Azur

 Nice - French Riviera

-Promenade des Anglais is one of the best things to see in Nice.
+A stroll along the Promenade des Anglais is one of the best things to do in Nice.
 This seaside promenade is Nice’s main landmark, famous beyond the French borders.

-The name of this promenade honors the English aristocracy, who, in the 19th century, acquired a taste for vacationing in Nice and had the idea of building this 7-kilometer avenue by the sea.
+The name of this promenade honors the English aristocracy, who, in the 19th century, acquired a taste for vacationing in Nice in winter to escape England’s coldest months and had the idea of building this 7-kilometer avenue by the sea.

 Along the Promenade des Anglais, you will find Nice’s beaches with their legendary blue lounge chairs, the Museum of Asian Arts, the Palais de la Méditerranée, and the equally iconic Hotel Négresco.